 5.2.3.
-Doghouse and four-section vertical with FYA display - Operational considerations
+Doghouse and Four-Section Vertical with an FYA Display - Operational Considerations

-One study suggests that four-section displays with FYA reduce the delay of LT vehicles and increase LT throughput compared to doghouse displays (Almoshaogeh, 2014).
-Under Engineering assessment task of NCHRP project 3-54, FYA indication scored higher in categories of Operations and Versatility than Circular Green Ball indication in five-section displays, see 2.2.2.5.
+One study suggested that four-section displays with an FYA reduced the delay of LT vehicles and increased LT throughput in comparison to doghouse displays (Almoshaogeh, 2014).
+Under the engineering assessment task of NCHRP project 3-54, the FYA indication scored higher in categories of operations and versatility than the circular green ball indication in five-section displays (see section 2.2.2.5).

 5.3.
-Safety of TOD left-turn control mode with FYA
+Safety of the TOD Left-Turn Control Mode with an FYA

 This study performed a driver comprehension survey.
-The survey results showed that almost 70% of respondents believed they had encountered intersections, where LT control mode changed by TOD.
-Almost half of those believe they were confused by such phasing strategy.
-More research is necessary to evaluate driver confusion due to TOD varying LT phasing.
-It is necessary to select the drivers from those areas of Washington State, where such TOD varying signalized intersection are operated.
+The survey results showed that almost 70 percent of respondents believed they had encountered intersections where the LT control mode changed by TOD.
+Almost half of those believed they had been confused by that phasing strategy.
+More research is necessary to evaluate driver confusion due to TOD-varying LT phasing.
+It is necessary to select the drivers from those areas of Washington state where such TOD-varying signalized intersection operate.

 5.4.
-Operational Effects of TOD Left-turn Control Mode
+Operational Effects of the TOD Left-Turn Control Mode

 A total of 270 scenarios with different intersection geometries, volumes, LT percentages, and LT control modes were considered for the analysis.
 Each scenario was modeled in Vistro to find the optimal signal timing.
-Then, the scenarios were created in Vissim and the intersection delay was measured for 15 different random seeds.
-Accordingly, the results were combined in a dataset with 4,050 observation.
-The statistical analysis of the observations showed that the number of LT vehicles and the LT control mode were among the most influencing variables on the intersection delay.
-Moreover, a binary probit model was estimated to select the best LT control mode based on the intersection geometry and cross product of the LT and their opposing through movements.
+Then, the scenarios were created in Vissim, and the intersection delay was measured for 15 different random seeds.
+Accordingly, the results were combined in a data set with 4,050 observation.
+The statistical analysis of the observations showed that the number of LT vehicles and the LT control mode were among the most influential variables on intersection delay.
+Moreover, a binary probit model was estimated to select the best LT control mode on the basis of intersection geometry and the cross-product of the LT and their opposing through-movements.